trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

 Performance
 -----------

-The connector includes a number of performance improvements, detailed in the following sections:
+The connector includes a number of performance improvements detailed in the following sections:

 * Support for :doc:`write partitioning </admin/properties-write-partitioning>`.